mbuhot/ecto_job/README.md

 config :ecto_job, :reservation_timeout, 15_000
 ```

 Control the timeout for job execution before a job will be made available for retry.
 Begins when job is picked up by worker.
-Keep in mind, for jobs that are expected to retry quickly, any configured `execution_timout` will only retry a job as quickly as the `poll_interval`.
+Keep in mind, for jobs that are expected to retry quickly, any configured `execution_timeout` will only retry a job as quickly as the `poll_interval`.
 The default is `300_000` ms (5 mins).

 ```
 config :ecto_job, :execution_timeout, 300_000